chaiovercode/ai-leadership-notes/01-Intro-to-AI-ML/README.md

 ---

-## 11. RAG — Retrieval-Augmented Generation
+## 11. RAG: Retrieval-Augmented Generation

 If you ask a standard AI "What was my company's revenue last Tuesday?", it will likely hallucinate (lie) or say it doesn't know.
 Its training data stopped months ago, and it doesn't have access to your private files.